Automatically upgrade an Azure Kubernetes Service (AKS) cluster

 Why use cluster auto-upgrade

 Cluster auto-upgrade provides a "set once and forget" mechanism that yields tangible time and operational cost benefits.
+You don't need to stop your workloads, redeploy your workloads, or create a new AKS cluster.
 By enabling auto-upgrade, you can ensure your clusters are up to date and don't miss the latest features or patches from AKS and upstream Kubernetes.

 AKS follows a strict supportability versioning window.
 With properly selected auto-upgrade channels, you can avoid clusters falling into an unsupported version.
 For more on the AKS support window, see Alias minor versions.